The Path Inside: How the System Is Actually Built

 Stage 9 - Two realities

-Outside remain the free lessons, words about unity, love for the neighbor, the television channel, festivals and public congresses.
+Outside, the public face still consists of free lessons, words about unity, love for the neighbor, the television channel, festivals and public congresses.
 Inside are the night schedule, mandatory presence, maaser, assigned functions, reporting, the ban on outside spiritual materials, media control and the rules for leaving the congress.

-This double structure explains why outside students can sincerely fail to see the heavier part.
-They enter through the open layer and may remain there for a long time.
+This split explains why outside students can sincerely fail to see the heavier part.
+They enter through the public entrance and may remain there for a long time.
 The closer a person comes to the center, the more the general rhetoric turns into concrete obligations.

 A personal complaint inside such a loop is no longer processed as a normal warning signal.
 That is visible in miniature in the “How Should I Go On Living?” correspondence, where a question about lies is returned to the student as a problem of his own “distorted egoism.”